Chenyt-Dev/coding/Meta_high_frequency.md

 * Use Random.nextInt(bound).
 Note the range is [0, bound), exclusive, so need to plus 1 after that.
 * Then use binary search to find what is the index of the random number.
 Just a genaral search, not much corner case.

+### 236. Lowest Common Ancestor of a Binary Tree
+* The difference between this and 1650 is that we can't access parent node now.
+* We can just divide the cases: if they are on different sides of the current node, then current node is the lowest ancestor; if they are on same side, recursively search on that side and return it; while searching, if the current node is the same as one of p and q, then just return no matter where is the other one, it will fall into one case mentioned before.
+* Worst case if that we have to traverse the whole tree, so it's O(n) while n is the number of nodes.